mrdougal/heroku-study-notes/12-factor-app.md

     - **tools gap**.
 SQLite local, PG in production
 11. **Logs** treat as event streams. `stdout`
 12. **Admin processes** only run as one-off processes eg: `rails console`

+### Concurrency

+Set config var `WEB_CONCURRENCY` (defaults to 1).
+Always test concurrency states in staging before shipping to production Dyno use is charged to the second

+### Disposability

+- Minimal startup time
+- Can use a boot timeout tool to increase start time if needed
+- Process should shutdown gracefully when process gets a `SIGTERM` signal.
+    - On web we cease to listen to `$PORT` so there are no new requests handled.
+    - Have `30s` to shutdown, otherwise will get a `SIGKILL`
+- Heroku has a hard limit of `30s` for a http request to complete.
+    - with long polling the client needs to reconnect when connection is lost

+## Logs

+Logs are a stream of aggregated time-ordered events

+ - collected from all running processes and services
+ - no routing or output concern (that's for the logdrain)
+ - no attempt to write or manage files
+ - write to `stdout` as a stream

+ Logplex will retain up to 1,500 lines

+## One off dynos

+- `heroku run`
+- close session via `exit` command
+- They run alongside other dynos
+- Usage charged like any other dyno
+- Never restart
+- Automatically stopped after 1 hour of inactivity (input and output)
+    - when connection closed dyno is send `SIGHUP`

+#### One off dyno's in the background
+- `heroku run:detached`
+- sends output to logs vs console
+    - only startup and shutdown is recorded in the logs
+- no connection so no timeout
+- dyno will be cycled every 24 hours
+- SSH keys need to added to account if on Shield Private Space

+### Scheduled dynos'

+- Free addon to schedule one off dynos at defined time
+- No guarantee that job will run, but should be expected
+    - can run a custom clock process, if critical

+### Debugging dynos

+> Note on fir use `heroku run:inside`

+- `heroku ps:exec` makes direct connect to a production dyno. by default connects to `web.1`
+- can forward ports `heroku ps:forward 9090` (for remote debugging in VSCode)
+    - you may need to redeploy your application